ROL Cruise recommends…

 3. City of stories

 Palermo’s diverse architecture stems from its colourful past, meaning there’s something impressive around almost every corner.
 Take a trip to the UNESCO recognised, 12th century Cattedrale di Palermo (Palermo Cathedral), for a prime example of Sicily's unique Arab-Norman style.
-Visit the intricately Byzantine mosaicked Palatine chapel of Palazzo dei Normanni which dates back to the 9th century, or admire the stucco craftsmanship of Rococo sculptor Giacomo Serpotta at Oratorio di San Lorenzo.
+Visit the intricately Byzantine-mosaicked Palatine chapel of Palazzo dei Normanni which dates back to the 9th century, or admire the stucco craftsmanship of Rococo sculptor Giacomo Serpotta at Oratorio di San Lorenzo.
 For a more macabre spectacle, explore the mummified remains of Sicily’s ancestors at the Capuchin Catacombs.

 4. Enjoying the arts

 Browsing Sicily’s many museums and galleries is a great way to get a feel for its varied culture.
-Discover a vast array of historic artefacts at the Regional Archeological Museum Antonio Salinas, ponder a while on the dramatic works showcased in Galleria Regionale della Sicilia, or grab yourself a ticket to the opera at the in famous Teatro Massimo.
+Discover a vast array of historic artefacts at the Regional Archaeological Museum Antonio Salinas, ponder a while on the dramatic works showcased in Galleria Regionale della Sicilia, or grab yourself a ticket to the opera at the famous Teatro Massimo.